 It is important to restore quadriceps function as early as possible.
 A delayed recovery of quadriceps function may be associated with some shortening of the patellar tendon.
 This may pull the patella lower than ideal and may be associated with some pain in front of the knee.

 Whenever there has been recurrent patellar dislocation or a patellar stabilisation has been performed there can be discomfort with kneeling.
-This is often accentuated after surgery but may be helped by removing screws that have been used to hold the tibial tuberosity in place while it heals.
-The cuts used for surgery may result in some numbness or altered sensation on the front of the knee and shin.
-This usually improves with time.
+This is often accentuated after surgery but may be helped by removing screws (once the bone has healed) if a tibial tuberosity transfer has been performed.

 It is common for there to have been some damage to the surface of the patella or femur prior to surgery.
 This is essentially early osteoarthritis and there may be some ongoing discomfort at the front of the knee.